moremoban/yehua/docs/source/usage.rst

-How it works
+Default use case: scaffolding a python package
 ================================================================================

 **yehua** reads a configuration file named yehua.yml which then instruct **yehua to ask questions to collect project specific variables, and create the file structures.

-Its default usage is to create a blank python package but it is not limited to it.
-You can provide your own yehua file and do something else.
+It takes a yehua file from command line option, or YEHUA_FILE in the environment varaible.
+If none is found, it resorts to the default yehua.yml file included in the package.
+And the default yehua.yml create a blank python package.

-Default behaviour
+Default yehua.yml file
 --------------------------------------------------------------------------------

 Let us go through the default yehua file.
-And then talk about the customization.
+And then talk about the customization in the next chapter

 configuration section
 ********************************************************************************